Railways-Management-System/Railways_Mang_Sys-Code/README.md

 # railway-management-system
-Railway Management System website built as course project in DBMS subject,B.Tech.
-Used SQL , html ,css and php.
+Railway Management System website built as course project in EAD AND DBMS subject.Here we used HTML,CSS,BOOTSTRAP AND JQUERY frameworks,SQL and PHP

 To install and run on your pc:-